GSA/piv-guides/pages/template.md

 (_Main body paragraph_) This section should be a bullet list that explains any assumptions that must be understood before the user can begin the procedures in the guide.
 This section may also include conditions that must be met before the user can begin the procedures.
 Alternate titles may be: **Preconditions** (i.e., list any conditions that must be met) or **Hardware and Software_Requirements** (i.e, list any hardware or software that must be obtained and/or configured).

-**Bullet List Items**

-* Bullet 1 (Indent 2 spaces, enter an asterisk, and add 1 space.)
-* Bullet 2

 # Before You Get Started (Heading 1)

 This section should tell the user what he/she needs to do to prepare before starting a set of procedures.

-# Title of Procedure 1 (Heading 1)

-(_Main body paragraph_) This introductory text should give any user-friendly background information; explain the purpose of the procedure; and give any context that the user might need before diving into the steps.
-The text within each step should directly walk the user through exactly what they need to do to complete the procedure.

-Add as many Procedure sections as needed.

-## Title of Sub-Procedure 1 (Heading 2)

-Add as many Sub-Procedure sections as needed.

-# Title of Procedure 2 (Heading 1)

-(_Main body paragraph_) Add introductory text for Procedure 2, as needed.

-## Title of Sub-Procedure 1 (Heading 2)

-Add as many Sub-Procedure sections as needed.

 **Use additional Headings, as needed:**